Treefrog/Handbook/Manual/purchasing.md

 Leases, though expensive, keep cash in our bank account and allow us to grow.
 Leases help our credit rating, help add value to our bottom line, and keep the company moving.

-1. **Always Lease to Buy for $1** - This way, we can eith sell the product or keep it longer than expected.
+1. **Always Lease to Buy for $1** - This way, we can sell the product or keep it longer than expected.
 2. **Bundle Leases for Common Business Units** - Small leases get lost in adminstration, and we end up paying the lease by mistake years later.
 Fewer leases mean less administrative mistakes.
 3. **Check all Lease Options before Leasing** - Leasing people have no soul.
 Make sure you check the numbers with multiple lease people before signing anything.